 For guidance, we look to the mitzvah of tzaar baalei chayim, a rabbinic mandate and moral imperative that forbids causing animals unnecessary suffering.
 Perpetuating the mistreatment of farmed animals like these laying hens surely violates the value of compassion expressed in myriad stories and teachings throughout Jewish text and tradition.

 As people have started learning more about where most eggs come from, many have been disturbed by the status quo and are demanding better.
 Five states have passed legislation forbidding cruel battery cages on farms.
-In November, Massachusetts passed a ban on even selling eggs from hens in these confinement systems, and more states are sure to follow.
+Several states have passed legislation forbidding cruel battery cages, and more states are sure to follow.
 The industry is on the verge of change, and consumer pressure right now can tip the scales.

 Change starts with you and your institution.
 You can serve as a role model to the Jewish community, showing that it’s possible to commit to buying higher welfare eggs and live out our Jewish values of treating animals with compassion.